apollo

 Medicinal Benefits

-REPAGLINIDE belongs to the group of medicines called “anti-diabetic” indicated in the treatment of type 2 diabetes or non-insulin-dependent diabetes (NIDDM).
+Repaglinide belongs to the group of medicines called “anti-diabetic” indicated in the treatment of type 2 diabetes or non-insulin-dependent diabetes (NIDDM).
 This medicine is primarily prescribed to persons whose blood sugar levels are high and is even not controlled by diet and exercise alone.
-REPAGLINIDE consists of Repaglinide belongs to a class of meglitinide that works by increasing the amount of insulin released by the pancreas.
+Repaglinide consists of Repaglinide belongs to a class of meglitinide that works by increasing the amount of insulin released by the pancreas.
 It starts acting so quickly on controlling blood sugar levels immediately after a meal.
-REPAGLINIDE may be advised with or without other medications along with diet and exercise to control blood sugar levels.
+Repaglinide may be advised with or without other medications along with diet and exercise to control blood sugar levels.

 Directions for Use